-With NTFS drives in Windows 2000 and later, you can create a “mount point” for the drive that will eliminate the problem of changing drive letters when an external drive is removed and later re-connected.
+If you choose to work with your topographic data on an external drive that you remove occasionally then you may want to create a “mount point” for the data drive that will eliminate the problem of changing drive letters when an external drive is removed and later re-connected.
 This technique is also useful if you use numerous external drives, since the limited number of drive letters available will not be a problem.

 You should only make the changes described in this FAQ if you are familiar with changing Windows configuration settings.
 Otherwise you should have your IT department or other knowledgeable person follow these steps for you.